But what about those of us who need to study near home? Here are some stats:

 see here is preserved if we only consider first-time full-time freshmen and/or

-The federal loan repayment rate is from College Scorecard.
+The federal loan default rate is from College Scorecard.
 This and the

 three-year default rate are available in our school explorer.
 The three-year